alonso-machado/Challenges/README.md

 Before Starting: Please Setup one SonarQube Docker Instance for your challenge project and try to stay with 85% code coverage and no code smells.

+**Tip:** Install PODMAN DESKTOP it is 98% of the time better and safer (no daemon and no root) and usually faster then Docker for using Containers....
+(Except for Docker Swarm and some Plugins)

 ## Challenge 1:  CRUD com Testes + Docker File